psnarkhede/testhackathon/documentation/onboarding_document.md

 # Onboarding Guide - Version:

-_No input data provided; cannot provide quick start guide, environment setup, or workflows._
+_No quick start guide, environment setup, key files or workflow information is available in the input data._